Introduction

 These include MOP, SRP, or MRP.
 Therefore, it is imperative to know the meanings of SRP, MOP, and MRP to understand their utility in business and how retailers can apply them while they sell their products and services.
 MRP, SRP, or the MOP have different implications and set various limits on the prices of commodities sold.

-The full form of MOP is the Market Operating Price.
+The mop full form is the Market Operating Price.

 The MOP of a product is generally not printed on the commodity.
 The price printed on items is generally the MRP (Maximum Retail Price).
 This price is the maximum price at which the retailers are allowed to sell their products.